Fairbanks Mesothelioma Lawyer

 In 1939, the government built Ladd Army Airfield outside of Fairbanks.
 This development helped create jobs, and the influx of workers resulted in a population and economic boom.

 Ladd was transferred to the newly created U.S. Air Force in 1947 and tested aircraft in cold weather.
-Since the 1960s, the base operated as the Army’s Fort Wainwright, and it is currently one of Fairbanks’s largest employers.
+Since the 1960s, the base operated as the Army’s Fort Wainwright and is currently one of Fairbanks’s largest employers.

-Fort Wainwright is one of the most contaminated work sites in Alaska; in 1990, the Environmental Protection Agency (EPA) added Fort Wainwright to the Superfund list.
+Fort Wainwright is one of Alaska’s most contaminated work sites; in 1990, the Environmental Protection Agency (EPA) added Fort Wainwright to the Superfund list.

 The Trans-Alaska Pipeline